Diffraction of singularities for the wave equation on manifolds with corners: Geometry: metric and Laplacian

 \section{Geometry: metric and Laplacian}

-Let $X_0$ be a connected $n$-dimensional manifold with corners.
-We work locally, near a given point in the interior of a corner $\cornX$ of codimension $f+1.$ Thus, we have local coordinates $x_1,\ldots,x_{f+1},y_1,\ldots,y_{n-f-1}$ in which $\cornX$ is given by $x_1=\ldots=x_{f+1}=0$.
+Let $X_0$ be a connected $n$-dimensional manifold with corners. \nomenclature[X]{$X_0$}{Spatial manifold, not blown up} We work locally, near a given point in the interior of a corner $\cornX$ of codimension $f+1.$\nomenclature[Y]{$Y$}{Corner of spatial manifold} Thus, we have local coordinates $x_1,\ldots,x_{f+1},y_1,\ldots,y_{n-f-1}$ in which $\cornX$ is given by $x_1=\ldots=x_{f+1}=0$.
 Suppose that $g_0$ is a smooth Riemannian metric on $X_0,$ non-degenerate up to all boundary faces.
 We may always choose local coordinates in which it takes the form

 with $c_{ij}|_{Y}=0.$ This can be arranged by changing the $y$ variables to